We all know that running a nonprofit requires fundraising, but how do you plan a fundraiser?

 Of course, it’s important that everyone had a good time – but that’s not really the goal or the purpose of your review!

-Your review is all about whether the fundraiser was a worthwhile effort.
+Your review is to determine whether the fundraiser was a worthwhile effort.

-- Did you reach your goal?
+- Did you reach your goals?
 Why or why not?
+Make sure to review all of your SMART goals, not just how much you raised.

 - What was the Return on Investment (or ROI)?
 Remember, investment isn’t just dollars spent but also time and volunteer resources used.
 For example, if you had a team of 12 volunteers spending weeks planning and executing those plans and the event raised $400, it’s pretty easy to say that your ROI was pretty poor.
 Remember, time is valuable and needs to be examined in your ROI.